CripterHack/smart-git-commit/README.md

-                        Model to use for Ollama (will prompt if not specified) --no-ai               Disable AI-powered analysis --timeout TIMEOUT     Timeout in seconds for HTTP requests (default: 10)
+                        Model to use for Ollama (will prompt if not specified) --no-ai               Disable AI-powered analysis --timeout TIMEOUT     Timeout in seconds for HTTP requests (default: 10) --verbose             Show verbose debug output --skip-hooks          Skip Git hooks when committing (useful if pre-commit is not installed)
 ```

 ## Example Commit